nianswe/ci_project1/README.md

 ## Deployment

 I created a local git repository using 'git init' and added it to the staging area with git 'add .', I committed to the local repository using 'git commit -m 'message'' and pushed to the remote repository at GitHub with 'git push'.

 The live link can be found here - https://nianswe.github.io/ci_project1/index.html

 ## Credits

 ### Content
-    - The photos used on the home and sign up page are from [Pexels] https://www.pexels.com/:
+    - The photos used on the home and sign up page are from [Pexels] https://www.pexels.com/, the background image is borrowed from the existing commercial website https://www.hyssnaforestresort.com/sv/
     - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-    - Fonts on all pages ar from [Google Fonts] (https://fonts.googleapis.com/)
+    - Fonts on all pages are imported from [Google Fonts] (https://fonts.googleapis.com/)

     Photos:
         https://www.hyssnaforestresort.com/sv/